wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/_blogs/blog.md

-# Build Your First Agent with Azure AI Agent Service: Self-Guided Workshop
+# Build Your First Agent with the Azure AI Foundry Agent Service: Self-Guided Workshop

 ![Contoso Sales Analysis Agent](../media/persona.png)

 Agentic AI is changing how we build intelligent apps—enabling software to reason, plan, and act for us.
 Learning to build AI agents is quickly becoming a must-have skill for anyone working with AI.

-Try our self-guided workshop to get hands-on with Azure AI Agent Service.
+Try our self-guided workshop to get hands-on with Foundry Agent Service.
 You'll learn to build, deploy, and interact with agents using Azure's powerful tools.

-## What is Azure AI Agent Service?
+## What is Foundry Agent Service?

-Azure AI Agent Service lets you create, orchestrate, and manage AI-powered agents that can handle complex tasks, integrate with tools, and deploy securely.
+Foundry Agent Service lets you create, orchestrate, and manage AI-powered agents that can handle complex tasks, integrate with tools, and deploy securely.

 ## What Will You Learn?